MaximeDeroin/4X_historical_game/README.md

 During the process of development, issues are coded on the version branch, and closed when they are finished.
 When all the issues of a milestone are completed, the code is merged in _main_ branch, with a label and a [release](https://github.com/MaximeDeroin/4X_historical_game/releases).

+### Current version
+Current version is v0.1.
+It contains the base structure of the code and documentation.
+It is a Work In Progress version of v_1_0.

 ## Contributors
 * _Maxime Deroin_ : Lead developer